In part 1 of this series, we introduced the concept of Predictive Maintenance in Digital Twins.

 Now that we’ve committed our R analyses results from our Predictive Maintenance dataset to Azure Blob Storage, we can access the Blob from a greater number of applications.

 Like we’d initially set out to do in the first post, we retrieved the JSON output Blob from Mixiply in order to visualise better asset maintenance suggestions and alerts in our warehouse’s digital twin.

-And that's it for the series on enhancing Digital Twins with Predictive Maintenance.
+And that's it for this series on enhancing Digital Twins with Predictive Maintenance.

-We've shown that Digital Twins, with the help of AI and machine learning, could be used to predict and diagnose problems before they even happen.
-And that's just the start.
-Predictive Maintenance is only one exciting prospect for digital twin technology.
+We've shown that Digital Twins, with the help of AI and machine learning, could be used to predict and diagnose asset failures before they even happen.
+This is just the start as Predictive Maintenance is only one of many possible additions to digital twin technology.
 We can't wait to see what else you come up with.